trimble-oss/website-modus.trimble.com/content/community-tiger-teams.md

 - have some time you can devote to the project (2-4 hours per week).

-Once you express your interest, the Modus Product Manager will contact your manager to secure his/ her permission to divide your time between your team and the design system.
+Once you express your interest, the Modus Product Manager will contact your manager to secure their permission to divide your time between your team and the design system.

 ### 2. UX Board review of candidates